aomlomics/AOML_eDNA_Sampling_Protocol_Sterivex_Beads/protocol_sampling_sterivex_beads.md

 Clogged Filter

 - If a filter is clogged, turn valves and connections off and attempt to clear obstructions (i.e. large chunks of sediment or algae).
 Make note of any abnormal conditions and try to pump the full volume of seawater through the filter.
 In more productive areas, especially surface samples, we would frequently have filters that could not take the full volume.
-Since there are only two pumps and multiple sample depths at one time, it was common for us to use a cut-off time before starting next sample (~45 min).
+Since there are only two pumps and multiple sample depths at one time, it was common for us to use a cut-off time before starting the next sample (~45 min).

 ## REFERENCES